 One thing we do need to address though, if we’re talking about how many bullets you need, is that phrase, “the average civilian gunfight.”
 Like I said, definitions are important with statistics, so we need to figure out whether that qualifier “civilian” means more or less bullets than the “average police gunfight,” from which we get most of our numbers.

 I don’t really know much about what it’s like to be a civilian.
 Most (but not all) of my adult life I’ve been on active duty with the military or in law enforcement.
 I have, however, responded to civilian shootings, and spent a considerable portion of my own life off duty.
 When I was a rookie cop, my friend Scott (a federal agent) asked me, over coffee, “Do you need to carry more ammo on or off duty?”

-“Think about it,” Scott replied.
+“But think about it,” Scott countered.
 “ON duty, you have a full sized pistol, two spare mags, a shotgun in the rack,” (that was before patrol rifles), “OC spray, a baton,” (tasers were mostly science fiction then), “body armor, spare magazines, a couple sets of handcuffs, a cruiser with a cage and locks to stuff them into, and most importantly, a RADIO, so you can call lots of friends who also have all of those tools.”